The Teacher Supplies and Classroom Systems I Can’t Do Without

 I use the butterfly the most.
 I was really surprised when my cat stamp arrived in the mail and it was the size of my palm!
 Even high school students light up when they get a stamp on their work.

-#8 Science Notebooks (or binder, your choice!)
+#8 Science Notebooks

 I like to keep track of what I do in class each year by creating and maintaining a notebook like the students.
-At the beginning of the year, I show students How to Set-up a Science Notebook.
+At the beginning of the year, I show students how to set-up a science notebook.
 Then each day I write in my notebook like the students, and explain things using the document camera.
 I may not fill everything in, but I can see what warm-up, worksheet, lab, or notes we did on what day.
 Students borrow my notebook regularly to check their organization and when they come back from being absent.
 I don’t want students to simply copy, so I keep the completed examples and answer keys separate in my teacher binder.

 #9 Prizes